0liverFlow/SubnetCalculator/README.md

 ```

 ## Docker
-You can also execute the program using the dockerfile.
+You can also execute the program using the Dockerfile.
 This can be simply done using the instructions below:
 ```
 docker build -t subnet-calculator
 ```